rtkgpt/cpp/README.md

-Collection of simply implemented C++ functions and features.
+Collection of simple C++ programs.